musically-ut/lovely-forks/README.md

 a fork exists.

 Also, if the fork is _more recent_ than the upstream, a flame icon is shown next to it.
-These are called called [_flamey forks_](https://github.com/musically-ut/lovely-forks/issues/13) as suggested by [Mottie](https://github.com/Mottie).
+These are called [_flamey forks_](https://github.com/musically-ut/lovely-forks/issues/13) as suggested by [Mottie](https://github.com/Mottie).

 ## Screenshots